P4sca1/nuxt-headlessui/README.md

     }
 }
 ```

+That's it!
+You can now use Headless UI in your Nuxt app ✨

 ## Usage
 After completing setup, simply use the headless components in your components and pages and style them with your favourite CSS framework.